Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-\textbf{BP4: Dodge the hype} ($B, \Delta, H, I K, \Lambda, \Xi, O$).
+\textbf{IS4: Conscious adoption} ($B, \Delta, H, I-\Lambda, \Xi, O$).
 Before organizations decide to adopt a data mesh, they should go through a thorough assessment of their current data management systems, architecture, its shortcomings, and the potential benefits of a data mesh.
 Moreover, they should consider the organizational structure and size.
 If the organization decides to move forward it is crucial to consciously and carefully introduce data mesh-related terminology. $\Lambda$ \& $O$ go as far as to suggest not to use data mesh-related terminology at all. $\Lambda$ \& $O$ argue that this creates a profound knowledge of the underlying concept and avoids hype-related misunderstandings (C4).
+Aiming to improve understanding, $I$ states: ``What I tend to do to convince people of this, I relate it to something that they know, which is typically an API.
+Basically, think of a data product as an API.
+You wouldn't release an API to the world without a team behind it and a well-defined definition of what it is''.

-\textbf{BP5: Small team, high commitment} ($A, \Lambda$).
-Shift of responsibility (C2) highlights the challenge that domain employees perceive the provision of data products as extra work and do not prioritize the task.
-Since organizations have to work with limited resources (C5) managers need to carefully consider the number of employees and the capacities those employees can spend on the provision of a data product.
-Our interviews show that managers should favor a smaller team with people dedicated to data product provision tasks over a bigger team where commitment is lower for two main reasons.
+\textbf{IS5: Dedicated ownership} ($A, \Lambda, O$).
+Responsibility shift (C2) highlights the challenge that domain employees perceive the provision of data products as extra work and do not prioritize the task.
+Since organizations have to work with limited resources (C5), managers need to carefully consider the number of employees and the capacities those employees can spend on the provision of a data product.
+Our interviews show that managers should favor a smaller team with people dedicated to data product provision tasks over a bigger team where commitment is lower for three main reasons.
 First, there is no prioritization conflict, because the main prioritization is the provision of data products.
 Moreover, a main prioritization shields the position from possible reorganization and restructuring efforts within the organization---``what happens when the reorganization comes along? [...] everything that is not your main job is eliminated.
 You do your main job or you get a new job'' ($\Lambda$).
+Last, dedicated data product owners can build stronger expertise, especially in the context of sensitive data and regulatory requirements ($O$).